 Eight weeks of teaching under the supervision of classroom teacher and university supervisor.
 First-hand EC/Elem classroom experiences.
-Upon completion, candidates will be able to demonstrate proficiency in: learner development and learning differences; learning environments; content knowledge and instructional strategies and application; assessment; professional learning and ethical practice; leadership and collaboration; and human relations skills.
+Upon completion, candidates will be able to demonstrate proficiency in: learner development and learning differences; learning environments; content knowledge and application: instructional strategies and assessment: professional learning and ethical practice; leadership and collaboration; and human relations skills.
 Meets the university capstone and writing intensive requirement.
-Meets the following program outcomes: INTASC Standards (1-10), Nebraska Department of Education Standards (Rule K).
+Meets the following program outcomes: INTASC Standards (1-10), Nebraska Standards Department of Education (Rule 20.005A-K).
 Prerequisite: Completion of all requirements for full Education Program Admission, and Student Teaching Permits.
 Fees required.